emontooth/moviebase/README.md

 ## Instruction on how to run MovieBase

-1.  navigate to the [MovieBase repo.](https://github.com/emontooth/moviebase.git) and downloand the zip file or clone the repo.
+1. Navigate to the [MovieBase repo.](https://github.com/emontooth/moviebase.git) and downloand the zip file or clone the repo.
+1. After you have a local copy of the application you can head to your computers command line (terminal for Mac).